Why "pivot"?

 I never had any intention to actively breed.
 Breeding well -- in the way I'd want someone to breed my next family member -- is expensive, exhausting, and an enormous responsibility.
 If a breeder is only breeding a few times, the price of their puppies barely offsets the money invested to fully test their parents and to breed, whelp and raise the litter – even before factoring in the months of 24/7 work.

 My dogs are not perfect.
 But they're healthy, attractive, sound and truly wonderful partners.
-I've learned a lot about their individual strengths and weaknesses, tendencies, drives and pedigree health, and I will continue to learn and pay attention to new information, both good and bad.
-I have worked with them and will continue to explore them and discover how they think.
+I both live and work with my breeding dogs.
+I have a deep understanding of their individual strengths and weaknesses, their drives and their family health history.
+I know many people who own their relatives.
+I continue to learn and pay attention to new information, both good and bad.

 I will take on this immense responsibility and financial risk to create a future that includes these uncommon lines, for the betterment of my life and the breed I believe in.